ChristianMurphy/music-service/README.md

 Music Service
 =============
-a Java server, Java Client and Objective C client able to upload and download songs.
+a Java server, Java client and Objective C client able to upload and download songs.

 ###Setup